SAP-archive/teched2021-ISP360/exercises/ex1/README.md

 2. Configure Warranty Subscription table
   Once the table is created an “id” field is automatically added, which will be the primary key to our database table and is a required property while creating the data.
 When we are creating any instances in database the appgyver automatically generated value for this ID field and stores the data.
 We can change the property of the id field; the default will be as text type.

-  Add an additional table field, named 'CoverageTerms' as below:
+  Add an additional table field, named 'CoverageTerm' as below:

   <br>![](/exercises/ex1/images/01_12_02_CreateDataField.png)